 - Oral examinations and prophylaxis (scaling and cleaning of the teeth), limited to twice per calendar year. - > X-rays, limited to twice per calendar year. - > Topical application of fluoride, limited to twice per calendar year. - Sealants for Dependent children, limited to twice per calendar year.
-Effective September 1, 2012, the coverage for sealants will be limited to two per lifetime per individual permanent unrestored 1st and 2nd molars without cavities and will be provided for Dependent children under age 19.
+The coverage for sealants will be limited to two per lifetime per individual permanent unrestored 1st and 2nd molars without cavities and will be provided for Dependent children under age 19.